ufal/npfl129/exam/questions.md

   individual models, assuming the model errors have zero mean and are uncorrelated.
 [10]

-- In a regression decision tree, define the squared error criterion and describe how a node is split during training.
+- In a regression decision tree, state what values are kept in internal nodes, define the squared error criterion and describe how a leaf is split during training (without discussing splitting constraints).
 [5]

-- In a $K$-class classification decision tree, define the Gini index and describe how a node is split during training.
+- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the Gini index and describe how a node is split during training (without discussing splitting constraints).
 [5]

-- In a $K$-class classification decision tree, define the entropy criterion and describe how a node is split during training.
+- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the entropy criterion and describe how a node is split during training (without discussing splitting constraints).
 [5]

 - For binary classification, derive the Gini index from a squared error loss.
 [10]